rngkGit/mushncav/README.md

 **More of everything coming soon!
 I am still developing this mod, this is just what I have right now.
 Explore the game to see what is currently added!**

 ## Installation
-Current stable build is in the releases section of the repository.
+Current alpha/beta builds are in the releases section of the repository.
+I will not be publishing the release builds here, please click the link below.

+All versions including alpha/beta builds will be on [Modrinth](https://modrinth.com/mod/mushncav) to download for free.

 For a latest but potentially unstable build, Download the source code for the main branch and extract the folder.
 Open the project folder using your IDE (I am using IntelliJ IDEA CE).